 Providing employees with regular feedback has an immediate impact on recognition scores, and leads to significant improvements over the course of a six-month period.

 Growth isn’t something that happens once a year.
-We encounter learning experiences on a daily basis at work, which is why it’s essential for managers to make growth part of an ongoing discussion with their team.
+We encounter learning experiences on a daily basis at work, which is why it’s essential for managers to make growth an ongoing discussion with their team.

-A weekly conversation growth alone is enough to increase engagement as it shows employees that you care about their professional success.
+A weekly conversation on growth alone is enough to increase engagement, as it shows employees that you care about their professional success.
 It also makes it easier for managers and their teams to act on growth and development opportunities.
 For example, an upcoming project that would result in someone being exposed to a new part of the business.

-Regularly refer back to growth plans in one-on-one meetings and review progress made.
+Regularly refer back to growth plans in one-on-one meetings and review the progress made.
 Even if no progress has been made since the last meeting, it is important to keep growth plans top of mind.

 Making growth part of an ongoing conversation leads to a sustained uplift in how employees perceive growth opportunities.
-These discussions are also the perfect way to identify the growth needs of individuals within a team, and start creating a formalised growth plan.
+These discussions are also the perfect way to identify the growth needs of individuals within a team, and start creating a formalized growth plan.

 One-on-ones, regular feedback, and focusing on single priorities are some of the most effective actions that managers can take to improve the engagement of their team, but there are many more that can have an immediate, and long-term impact on engagement scores.

-A prime example is the fact that something as simple as saying “hello” to your team in the morning and asking them about their weekend can result a significant increase in engagement.
+A prime example is the fact that something as simple as saying “Hello” to your team in the morning, and asking them about their weekend can result a significant increase in engagement.
 Others, such as task tracking, can have the opposite effect, so it’s worth knowing which actions managers should focus on in order to be more effective.